paul2705/GDS_ToolKit/README.md

     ```

 ## phidl Interface
-An Interface converting phidl to nazca
+An Interface converting phidl to nazca (ONLY support one layer conversion.
+If there exists multiple layers, they will be combined into one specified layer)

 Usage:
 * Download phidl_Interface folder (you may git clone the repo or download repo zip [click green Code button, there will be a download zip button])